CrystalFerrai/SoulmaskDataMiner/readme.md

 This will also print a list of the names of all available miners.

+Soulmask encrypts its pak file, so you will need to obtain the proper AES key and supply it to the program via the `key` parameter.
+How you obtain the key is your business.
+Do not contact me asking for the key.
+I will not give it to you.

 ## Releases

 There are no releases of this tool for the time being.
 If you wish to try it, you will need to build it.